openfootball/openfootball.github.io/articles/open_data_world_cup.md

 So what?
 Let's build an open football data project.

 ## What's `football.db?`

-Let's welcome `football.db` offering free open public domain football data sets for the World Cup in Brazil 2014, Uruguay 1930 and more.
+Let's welcome `football.db`  offering free open public domain football data sets for the World Cup in Brazil 2014, and more.

 ![](i/worldcup2014-db-download.png)

-The open football project also sports a free self-hosted HTTP JSON API service for football data, for example, get started in two steps:
+The open football project also sports a free self-hosted HTTP JSON API service for football data.
+For example, get started in two steps:

 - Step 1: Download the `worldcup2014.db` SQLite Database
 - Step 2: Serve up teams, rounds, matches, etc. via HTTP JSON API using the `sportdb` command line tool